t47sas/T47LicenseManager/README.md

 	- decryption key for encrypted class files or null if the license verification fails

-use the proper encrypted ClassLoader (SpringEncryptedClassLoader or JDKEncryptedClassLoader) to decrypt and load encrypted class files (see below for encryption utility class)
+use the proper encrypted ClassLoader (SpringEncryptedClassLoader or JDKEncryptedClassLoader) to decrypt and load encrypted class files (see below for encryption utility class).

 - License manager:
 call it.t47.licenseManager.protocol.LicenseCheckProtocol.manageRequest static method passing